sombr/rust-tasks/README.md

 # Simple Rust Actors
 Actors framework (inspired by a similar work of Stepan Kolcov in Java) with a Lock-Free message queue and a threadpool.

+Actor starts processing as soon  as any workload added and shutdowns when you call "complete".

+Substantial performance benefit comes from  using a lock-free collection for input tasks ("messages") and  only scheduling a new actor execution in a separate thread when there's a gap in workload input.

 ## Usage

 To use the framework, you need to implement ``MessageProcessor`` trait for your data type.